 - You'll need to reserve well in advance, especially in high season

-- No restaurant or common areas, and no outside space
+- No common areas or outside space

 - No kids aged 4+; this is a tranquil hotel, aimed at couples (though they are warmly welcoming to young children)

-- No elevator, so pack light
+- No elevator and no ground-floor rooms, so pack light

 - All beds are doubles